The CCRB Program Services Funding Cycle

 - Submit the agency’s most recent annual independent financial audit.

-- Receive at least 50% of funds from sources other than funds distributed the Community Children’s Services Fund.
-These other sources may be public or private, but no more than one-half (1/2) of these other sources may include contributions of goods or services, including materials, commodities, transportation, office space or other types of facilities or personal services.
+- Must receive at least fifty percent (50%) of its agency funds from sources other than funds distributed by the CCRB. with no more than one-half (1/2) of these other sources being contributions of goods or services, including materials, commodities, transportation, office space or other types of facilities or personal services.

 - Provide a program that impacts children’s mental health, outpatient children’s substance abuse treatment, and/or the prevention of child abuse and neglect services.
 See application for service categories.

-- Provide three clinical goals that describe the measurable change in the client that will occur as a result of the program.
+- Provide three outcomes that describe the measurable change in the client that will occur as a result of the program.

 - Require annual background checks for all employees and volunteers, including child abuse and neglect screenings.